Skip to Main Content

 Step 3: Synthesizing and Interpreting

-• I can take relevant bits of information from different sources and put it together into a format that makes sense.
+• I can take relevant bits of information from different sources and put it together in a format that makes sense.

 Active Reading